Skip to main content

 Invasion of Privacy: Public Disclosure of Private Facts

 While every culture has social norms that dictate what is acceptable, the private lives of individuals are frequently at odds with these norms.
-In order to preserve their reputation and to avoid embarrassment or mistreatment, people specifically select what elements of their private lives they reveal to the public.
-It is important, therefore, that the facts of a person's private life are not exposed to the public without his or her permission.
+In order to preserve their reputations and to avoid embarrassment or mistreatment, people specifically select what elements of their private affairs they reveal to the public.
+It is important, therefore, that the facts of a person's private life are not exposed to the public eye without their permission.

 For example, a gay man in a smaller, less-tolerant community might choose not to reveal his sexual orientation to the public.
-Were someone to disclose the fact of his sexual orientation to the public, it might cause irreparable reputational harm, mistreatment, and even professional difficulties.
+Were someone to disclose private information regarding his sexual orientation to the public, it might cause irreparable reputational harm.
+Because confidential information about him has been made public, the man might also suffer mistreatment and even professional difficulties.

-Understanding the law of privacy allows both would-be plaintiffs and defendants to take measures to prevent or otherwise remedy disclosures of private facts that could cause significant harm.
+Understanding this type of invasion of privacy helps prevent the publication of private facts that could cause significant harm.

 Elements of the Claim

-• A private fact is a detail of a person's life that is not generally known to the public or, at the very least, is not information that is publicly available.
-Examples include sexual orientation, medical history, and financial difficulties, but depending on context, may include any other potentially embarrassing private fact, such as employment history.
-A photograph, video, or audio recording may also be a private fact, but only if it was taken in a public or semi-public place.
+A private fact is a detail of a person's life that is not generally known to the public.
+At the very least, it is not information that is publicly available.
+Examples include sexual orientation, medical history, and financial difficulties.
+Depending on the context, they may include any other potentially embarrassing private fact.
+A photograph, video, or audio recording may also be a private fact.
+Usually, this is only if it was taken in a public or semi-public place where there was no reasonable expectation of privacy.

-• A public disclosure is any communication of the fact-at-issue to the public, or to enough people that it's reasonably likely the fact will become public knowledge (assuming that those people will tell others).
-Examples of public disclosure include writing about the private facts on a blog, a website, as a comment on a bulletin board, or speaking to groups of others, in person, about the fact-at-issue.
-Generally, disclosure to one or two people does not constitute a public disclosure unless there is an implication that the information should be spread around.
+A public disclosure is any communication of the fact-at-issue to the public.
+The communication must be to enough people that it's reasonably likely the fact will become public knowledge.
+Examples of public disclosure include writing about the private facts on a blog, a website, or as a comment on a bulletin board.
+Other examples include speaking to friends or groups of others, in person, about the fact-at-issue.
+Generally, disclosure to one or two people does not constitute a public disclosure unless there is an implication that the information would be spread around.

-• The law asks whether an ordinary person, exhibiting the general beliefs of the community in which the disclosure takes place would take offense to the disclosure of the particular private facts.
-The law recognizes that complete privacy does not exist in modern society, and that occasional, unintentional disclosures of private facts will necessarily occur.
+The law asks whether an ordinary person would take offense to the disclosure of particular private facts.
+In taking offense, the audience should be exhibiting the general beliefs of the community in which the disclosure takes place.
+The law recognizes that complete privacy does not exist in modern society.
+Occasionally, unintentional disclosures of private facts will necessarily occur.
 Thus, the idea behind the "offensiveness" element is to restrict actionable claims to disclosures that are particularly harmful.
-Sexually charged disclosures are frequently considered offensive, but depending on the context, other private facts may also be determined offensive.
+Sexually-charged disclosures are frequently considered offensive.
+But depending on the context, other private facts may also be determined offensive.

 Defenses to the Claim